 Dr. Hayes enjoys sharing his knowledge of the practice of veterinary medicine with clients.
 He feels pride in having the knowledge and skill to help animals in need.
 Dr. Hayes is no stranger to Lone Mountain Animal Hospital, an instructor recommended the externship program.
 After finishing his externship, he realized working with exotics would be an ideal career choice.
 He feels right at home with the crew of Lone Mountain Animal Hospital.
 Dr. Hayes is eager to work with fish and birds.
 He looks forward to flexing his surgical skills.

-Dr. Lilliana Muñoz is from South Puerto Rico.
-Dr. Muñoz decided that animal care was the career she would pursue in high school and began shadowing her pet’s veterinarian.
-She attended the University of Puerto Rico in Ponce, majoring in medical sciences.
-She graduated from Purdue University in West Lafayette, Indiana for her doctorate of veterinary medicine.
-She gets fulfillment from educating clients on the status of their pet and giving her patients a voice.
+Dr. Lillian Muñoz is from Juana Diaz, Puerto Rico.
+During high school, Dr. Muñoz decided that veterinary medicine was the career she would pursue and began shadowing her pet’s veterinarian.
+She attended the University of Puerto Rico in Ponce, majoring in Bio-Medical Sciences.
+She graduated from Purdue University in West Lafayette, Indiana for her doctorate in veterinary medicine.

 Dr. Muñoz completed the Lone Mountain Animal Hospital externship program in October of 2017.
-She enjoyed her externship and decided to apply for a full-time position.
-“The patient care is phenomenal here.” she said.
-Her hope is to give her clients all the information they need to make the best decision for the patient.
+“The patient care is phenomenal here” she said.
+Her hope is to give her clients all the information they need to make the best decision for their pets.
 Her favorite part of the job is finding a proper diagnosis for her patients, and Dr. Muñoz is particularly interested in animal dermatology.

-Dr. Muñoz is a proud parent of five dogs in Puerto Rico; Lucky, Brit, Versaes, Bambi, Roxy, Pintana, and a cat here in Las Vegas named Gamora.
-When she is not working, she tries to spend as much time with her family as possible.
-She enjoys hiking and cinema with her favorite genre of movies being superhero films.
+Dr. Muñoz is a proud parent of a cat named Gamora.
+When she is not working, she tries to spend as much time with her friends as possible.
+She enjoys hiking, going to movies, dinner and drinks with friends, and travel.